Fall 2021 Newsletter

 The fall is usually when the stinging insects can be more aggressive.
 If you have experienced a severe insect sting reaction to a bee, wasp, yellow jacket, or fire ant, we can desensitize you with immunotherapy to these insects.
 This treatment is very effective and leads to a cure for >95% of patients.

 Finally, now is a good time to start preparing for mountain cedar season, which starts in December and ends in February in most of the area.
 We can help you prepare for the mountain cedar season and get you on a preventive regimen to make the season much better!

 Allergy immunotherapy is the most effective treatment for all allergens (pollen, molds, dust mites, cat, dog) and insect allergies.
 People frequently wonder what types of immunotherapy exist.

-3. Finally, sublingual drop therapy (SLIT drops) will soon be available at our office.
+Finally, sublingual drop therapy (SLIT drops) are now available at our office.
 Though felt to be effective if dosed high enough, SLIT drops will not be covered by your insurance plan as they are not FDA approved.
 The benefit is that you can treat at home and there are no needles.
 The risks of anaphylaxis (serious allergic reaction) are lower than injection immunotherapy but in order to benefit from SLIT you have to take the drops under your tongue every day and the course is generally three years.
 As such, compliance or consistency with SLIT may be more difficult due to having to remember to take it daily.